 In the search for a solution, there has never been a method to non-invasively ascertain the contents of the middle ear, a key determinant when considering an infection diagnosis such as Acute Otitis Media (AOM) – until now!

 Ear pain and concerns about hearing are one of the most common reasons parents take their children to the doctor.
-If you suspect that your child has an ear infection, then the #EnginEarGuys recommend you contact your physician.
-A physician will examine your child’s ear for an infection or if there is another issue causing your child’s symptoms and pain.
-If the physician does suspect an ear infection, antibiotics may or may not be recommended.
+If you suspect that your child has an ear infection, then PhotoniCare recommends that you contact your healthcare provider.
+A healthcare provider will examine your child’s ear for an infection or if there is another issue causing your child’s symptoms and pain.
+If the healthcare provider does suspect an ear infection, antibiotics may or may not be recommended.
 Generally speaking, an ear infection has the potential to resolve itself without antibiotic treatment.
-In the case of a severe middle ear infection with infected fluid in the middle ear, the American Academy of Pediatrics recommends the physician prescribe antibiotics.
+In the case of a severe middle ear infection with infected fluid in the middle ear, the American Academy of Pediatrics recommends the healthcare provider prescribe antibiotics.
 However, the guidelines recommend the “watchful waiting” approach for non-severe middle ear infections in children over the age of two.
 The overall goal is to reduce over-prescription of antibiotics.

 In this White Paper titled Visualizing Acute Otitis Media with… Read More

 Despite its small size, the ear is a very complicated… Read More

 What the heck is an Antibiotic/Antimicrobial Stewardship Program (ASP) and… Read More